-Monster cookies are the Frankenstein’s monster of the cookie world – a mashup of peanut butter, oats, chocolate chips and M&Ms. This recipe is different from other monster cookie bites or balls because these cookies also have a yummy layer of chocolate on the top!
+No-bake monster cookies are Frankenstein’s monster of the cookie world – a mashup of peanut butter, oats, chocolate chips, and M&M’s.
+This recipe is different from other monster cookie bars because these cookies also have a yummy layer of chocolate on the top!

 - 6 tablespoons of butter, softened

 - 6 tablespoons of sugar

 - 6 tablespoons of quick cooking oats, pulsed in a food processor